bunnyhawk/rhigdon-blog/src/index.md

 ---
 layout: home
-title: Let's see if we can figure this out. 🚀
+title: Hard-learned lessons in engineering and leadership 🚀
 postsHeading: Latest posts
 archiveButtonText: See all posts
 metaDesc: 'Software Developer - Random musings on technology and whatever else is on my mind.'